AntonioND/ucity/docs/power-grid.rst

 - Flag power plant as handled

-  Get dimensions of the power plant and set the bit :code:`TILE_HANDLED_POWER_PLANT` in all the tiles of the power plant in :code:`BANK_SCRATCH_RAM`.
+  Get dimensions of the power plant and set the bit ``TILE_HANDLED_POWER_PLANT`` in all the tiles of the power plant in ``BANK_SCRATCH_RAM``.

 - Get power output and central point of the power plant

   Get the power output for this type of power plant for this month and the coordinates from where we have to start the flood algorithm.
-Save the power output to the variable :code:`power_plant_energy_left`, init the queue, and push the coordinates of the central tile to the queue to start the flood fill loop.
+Save the power output to the variable ``power_plant_energy_left``, init the queue, and push the coordinates of the central tile to the queue to start the flood fill loop.

-- While queue is not empty
+- While queue is not empty.

-  1. Check that there is power left
+  1. Check that there is power left.

      If not, exit.

-  2. Get queue element
+  2. Get queue element.

-     Get address and check if it has already been handled (:code:`TILE_HANDLED_BIT` if set is so).
+     Get address and check if it has already been handled (``TILE_HANDLED_BIT`` if set is so).
 If it has been handled, jump to the step that checks if the queue is empty.

-     If not, add power to the tile with :code:`AddPowerToTile`.
+     If not, add power to the tile with ``AddPowerToTile``.
 It will try to add as much power as possible to the tile until the tile has all power it needs or the remaining power of the power plant goes down to 0.
-The amount of power that the tile has received is saved to :code:`BANK_SCRATCH_RAM` so that the tile won't use power twice.
+The amount of power that the tile has received is saved to ``BANK_SCRATCH_RAM`` so that the tile won't use power twice.
 It is also saved between power plant flood fills, which means that two power plants next to each other won't power the same tiles.
 The first one to be handled will power the buildings next to it and the second one will power the ones that are next to the border of the first one's power extent.

-     Regardless of how much power the building has received (even if the power plant has no more power to give) flag the tile as handled (by setting :code:`TILE_HANDLED_BIT`).
+     Regardless of how much power the building has received (even if the power plant has no more power to give) flag the tile as handled (by setting ``TILE_HANDLED_BIT``).

   3. Add all valid neighbours to the queue